Hilbert property for low-genus families and degree-one del Pezzo surfaces: Introduction

 \subsection{Acknowledgements}

 The authors thank Daniel Loughran for useful discussions and both the University of Bath and UniDistance Suisse for their hospitality during two week-long workshops.
 We also thank David Loeffler for financial support during the workshop at UniDistance Suisse.
+Lastly we thank Jean-Louis Colliot-Th\'el\`ene for drawing our attention to the work of Manin \cite{M}.
 This work was supported by a Focused Research Grant from the Heilbronn Institute for Mathematical Research.
 The second author is supported by the University of Bristol and the Heilbronn Institute for Mathematical Research.
 Over the course of this project, the third author was supported by UKRI Fellowship MR/T041609/2, ERC Horizon 2020 Consolidator Grant ID 101001051, and MSCA Postdoctoral Fellowship 101148712.\\